-Trump to pardon pundit D'Souza for breaking campaign laws
+Trump pardons pundit D'Souza, lifestyle maven Stewart may be next

 Arpaio, the self-proclaimed “toughest sheriff in America,” was known for his crackdown on illegal immigrants in Arizona’s Maricopa County.
 He also investigated unfounded claims, supported by Trump, questioning Obama’s citizenship.

 In April, Trump pardoned Lewis “Scooter” Libby, who was chief of staff to former Vice President Dick Cheney and was convicted in 2007 of lying in an investigation into the unmasking of a CIA agent.
-Conservative Republicans had sought a pardon for Libby for years after Cheney was unable to persuade Republican President George W. Bush to grant one.

 Both cases prompted critics to accuse Trump of abusing his pardoning power.